 4.1.2 Responsibilities of the Vice Chair shall include:

-- Overseeing the planning and execution of the Region III Annual Meeting.
+- Overseeing the planning and execution of Region III Meetings.

-- Assisting the Chair in all his or her duties
+- Assisting the Chair in all of their duties

-- Assuming the Office of the Chair in case of the Chair’s inability to serve until such time as the Chair may resume his or her duties
+- Assuming the Office of the Chair in the event of the Chair is unable to perform their duties until such time as the Chair is able to resume his or her duties

 - Keeping minutes of the meetings

-- Serve as an official keeper of the bylaws
+- Serving as an official keeper of the bylaws

-- Serve as a key fundraiser and maintain all financial records of Region III.
+- Serving as a key fundraiser and maintaining all financial records of Region III

-- Maintain the Region III listserv and newsletter
+- Maintaining the Region III listserv and newsletter

 4.1.4 Responsibilities of the Recruitment Chair